A.Design and artwork

-The correct usage and coherence of graphic codes are fundamental.
+The correct usage and coherence of graphic codes

 To establish a complete list of these codes is impossible because they are so numerous and are not fixed.
 They evolve in time, a lot are yet to be discovered and assured, disappearing while others emerge.
 Today, information technology and social networks are a source of full development.

 These graphic codes convey a lot of information and symbolism allowing the addition of a considerable amount of information to a message, without having to say them nor write them.